seL4/docs/projects/microkit/roadmap.md

 single-core seL4 is to run an instance of seL4 on each core.
 This feature requires a number of internal changes but should be mostly transparent to the user.

-This is being actively worked on.
+This is being actively worked on, more details can be found [here](https://github.com/au-ts/multikernel-manifest/).

 ### PD templates {#templates}